albeorla/ad-optimizer-rl/docs/torchjs_dqn_refactor.md

 ---

+## A Concise Guide to Implementing a DQN Agent

+This guide outlines the key steps to transition from a Q-table to a neural network–based Deep Q-Network (DQN) agent using Torch.js.

+1) The Goal: From Table to Network
+- Replace the Q-table (lookups) with a Q-network that approximates Q(s, a), enabling generalization in large/continuous state spaces.

+2) State & Action Encoding
+- State encoding: deterministic function mapping a state object to a fixed-length numeric vector (use one-hot for categorical features; normalize or scale numeric features; consider cyclical encodings for time).
+- Action encoding: define a stable, finite action set and map each action to an integer index; the network output dimension equals the number of actions.

+3) Building the Q-Network
+- Create `qNet` (MLP with 2–3 hidden layers, ReLU) and a frozen `targetNet` clone.
+- Use Adam optimizer and MSE loss on TD targets.

+4) Stabilizing Training
+- Experience replay: random mini-batches from a fixed-capacity buffer of (s, a, r, s', done).
+- Target network: periodically copy weights from `qNet` to `targetNet` to stabilize targets.

+5) The Training Step
+- For each batch, compute predictions and TD targets `y = r + γ·(1−done)·max_a' Q_target(s', a')`.
+- Minimize MSE between `q_sa` and `y`, backpropagate, and step optimizer (optionally clip gradients).

+6) Managing Learning Over Time
+- ε-greedy exploration: start high (e.g., 1.0) and decay to a floor (e.g., 0.05).
+- Learning rate scheduling: optionally decay LR from 1e-3 toward a smaller value.

+7) Integration and Persistence
+- Integrate into `dqnAgent.ts`: replace table operations with network forward/backward, replay, and target sync.
+- Implement `save/load` for model weights, optimizer state, and training metadata (e.g., ε).

 ## 1) Starting Point (Current Code)

 The existing `DQNAgent` in `src/agent/dqnAgent.ts` keeps a `Map`-based Q-table and updates entries using the tabular Q-learning rule: